 Getting started with Sharesight

-If you’ve just signed up, you’ll see that your first portfolio has been automatically created for you with some default settings.
-Your first job is to record some information about your shareholdings into the portfolio.
-You can choose to record all of your previous buy and sell trades, or simply set up some opening balances for each shareholding and then record the buy and sell trades from that point forward.
+Your 1st job is to add your investments into your portfolio.
+You can choose to record all of your previous buy and sell trades, or set up opening balances and then record the buy and sell trades from that point forward.

 NOTE: We recommend that a portfolio relates to a tax entity.
-If you own shares under more than one tax entity you can create an additional portfolios for each tax entity – See adding portfolios).
+If you own shares under more than one tax entity you can create an additional portfolios for each tax entity.